-On June 26th 2019, my 13km run, my key focus was to visualize lifting the ankles instead of toeing-off.
+On June 26th 2019, on my 13km run, my key focus was to visualize lifting the ankles instead of toeing-off.

-It was the run with the lowest pain ever, in the forefoot, in an over 10K run!
-First 10km were painless, then the pain was 1, after 11km 2, and at the end raised to 3 (on a scale from 0 to 10).
+It was the run with the least amount of pain ever in the forefoot, in an over 10K run!
+The first 10km were painless, and then the pain was at level 1, after 11 kilometers at level 2, and by the end it had reached to level 3 (on a scale of from 0 to 10).

-I felt, that I'm on the way to solve the most disturbing problem in my long runs & the key obstacle for running a half marathon or longer!
+I felt, that I was about to solve the most disturbing problem in my long runs and the key obstacle for my running a half marathon or longer!

-I was very happy!
+Needless to say, I was very happy!

+Chapter 9

-Chapter 9, Running at Night
+Running at Night

 At the beginning of July, I deviated for one week from my Master Plan, and participated in the 10K Nitzan Night Run.
-“Nitzan” is an organization, with the charter to raise the awareness to the very abandon phenomena of learning disabilities and ADHD (Attention Deficit Hyperactivity Disorder).
+“Nitzan” is an organization, with the charter of raising awareness of a much neglected subject - learning disabilities and ADHD (Attention Deficit Hyperactivity Disorder).

-The slogan of the run was: “Running for success”, following the belief, that everyone has the right to realize his/her potential.
+The slogan of the run was: “Running for success,” following the belief, that everyone has the right to realize his/her potential.

 It wasn't one of my fastest runs, but I enjoyed it very much.
 I like night runs.

+Chapter 10

-Chapter 10, My First 16
+My First 16K Run

-On August 7th I ran for the first time in my life 16km.
+On August 7th for the first time in my life, I ran 16 kilometers.

-From now, each week will be a new distance record😊
+From that time on, each week would be a new distance record.

 It took me one hour and fifty minutes, but at the end I really didn't feel exhausted.
-Actually, could run more!
+Actually, I felt that I could keep on running!

 It was one of my best runs and I felt light and happy.

-Not sure who was the runner😊 I do not recognize myself since the metamorphosis three years ago.
-But I like my “alter-ego”😊
+I was not sure who the runner was.
+I do not recognize myself since the metamorphosis three years ago.
+But I like my “alter-ego.”

-Love the experience, the feeling at the end & the satisfaction.
+I loved the experience, the way I felt at the end and my sense of satisfaction.

+Chapter 11

-Chapter 11, Running 17km for the First Time!
+Running 17K for the First Time!